deppen8/pandas-vet/README.md

 `pandas-vet` is still in the very early stages.
 Contributions are welcome from the community on code, tests, docs, and just about anything else.

+### Steps to contributing

-Please submit an issue (or draft PR) first describing the types of changes you'd like to implement.
+1. Please submit an issue (or draft PR) first describing the types of changes you'd like to implement.

+2. Fork the repo and create a new branch for your enhancement/fix.

+3. Write code, docs, etc.

-We use pytest and flake8 to validate our codebase.
-The TravisCI integration will complain on Pull Requests if there are any failing tests or lint violations.
+4. We use `pytest` and `flake8` to validate our codebase.
+The TravisCI integration will complain on pull requests if there are any failing tests or lint violations.
 To check these locally, run the following commands:

 ```bash
 pytest tests